-Figure 18 shows the estimated state of health (SOH) against cycles completed for each Phase 2 battery pack still cycling.
+Figure 13 shows the estimated state of health (SOH) against cycles completed for each Phase 2 battery pack still cycling.
 SOH is estimated by dividing the energy delivered at each capacity test by the energy delivered in the first capacity test.

-Figure 18: Capacity fade of Phase 2 battery packs based on monthly capacity tests
+Figure 13: Capacity fade of Phase 2 battery packs based on monthly capacity tests

-It should be noted that Figure 18 includes lines of "best fit" that are determined by simple linear regression between cycles and SOH.
-While a linear relationship appears to provide a good fit to the capacity test data collected to date, extrapolating linearly into the future may not be appropriate.
+It should be noted that Figure 13 includes lines-of-best-fit that are determined by simple linear regression.
+While a linear regression appears to provide good fit to some of the capacity test data collected thus far, extrapolating linearly into the future may not be appropriate.